baileywickham/College/README.md

 # college

-Monorepo!!
+Monorepo!
 All class documents will be stored here.
 Mostly programming assignments with my LaTeX from math classes as well.

 ## Classes
 - Programming